-The RPT-SAC shall meet to discuss the candidate's teaching file.
-Using the University's approved RPT-SAC Report form, the RPT-SAC writes and submits a report evaluating the candidate's teaching achievements in accord with University Regulations and using the same standards for teaching as are listed above: excellent, very good, effective, not satisfactory.
-The report must draw on at least two types of evidence (Course Feedback Forms alone are not sufficient) to support and illustrate the evaluation, articulating as specifically as possible the reasons for the evaluation.
+The RPT-USAC, RPT-GSAC, and RPT-PHDSAC each shall meet to discuss the candidate's teaching file.
+Using the University's approved RPT-SAC Report form, the RPT-USAC, RPT-GSAC, and RPT-PHDSAC each write and submit a report evaluating the candidate's teaching achievements in accord with University Regulations and using the same standards for teaching as are listed above: excellent, effective, not satisfactory.
+The report must draw on at least two (2) types of evidence (Course Feedback Forms alone are not sufficient) to support and illustrate the evaluation, articulating as specifically as possible the reasons for the evaluation.
 All Committee members who attend the meeting will sign the report.